MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/Reference/HcsSetProcessCallback.md

-# HcsSetOperationContext
+# HcsSetProcessCallback

 ## Description

-Registers a callback function to receive notifications for a process in a compute system
+Registers a callback function to receive notifications for a process in a compute system, see [sample code](./ProcessSample.md#SetProcessCallback)

 ## Syntax